Dick Gephardt

-Since his retirement from politics, Gephardt has become a significant lobbyist.
-He founded a Washington-based public affairs firm, Gephardt Government Affairs, an Atlanta-based labor consultancy, the Gephardt Group, as well as a direct primary care group, SolidaritUS Health.
-He also consults for DLA Piper, FTI Consulting and Goldman Sachs and is a member of the ReFormers Caucus of Issue One and co-chair of Issue One's Council for Responsible Social Media with former Massachusetts Lieutenant Governor Kerry Healey.
+Since his retirement from politics, Gephardt has become a lobbyist.
+He founded a Washington-based public affairs firm, Gephardt Government Affairs; an Atlanta-based labor consultancy, the Gephardt Group; and a direct primary care group, SolidaritUS Health.
+He also consults for DLA Piper, FTI Consulting and Goldman Sachs, and is a member of the ReFormers Caucus of Issue One and co-chair of Issue One's Council for Responsible Social Media with former Massachusetts lieutenant governor Kerry Healey.

 Early life

-Gephardt was born in St. Louis, Missouri, the son of Loreen Estelle (née Cassell) and Louis Andrew Gephardt, a Teamster milkman; part of his ancestry is German.
+Gephardt was born in St. Louis, Missouri, on January 31, 1941, the son of Loreen Estelle (née Cassell) and Louis Andrew Gephardt, a Teamster milkman; part of his ancestry is German.
 He graduated from the former Southwest High School in 1958.
 Gephardt is an Eagle Scout and recipient of the Distinguished Eagle Scout Award from the Boy Scouts of America.
 He earned his B.S. at Northwestern University in 1962 where he was president of Beta Theta Pi, the student senate, and his freshman class.
 He earned his J.D. at the University of Michigan Law School in 1965.

-In 1965, he was admitted to the Missouri Bar.
+In 1965, Gephardt was admitted to the Missouri Bar.
 He then entered the Missouri Air National Guard, where he served until 1971.
 He and his wife Jane have three grown children, Matt, Katie, and Chrissy.
 His brother, Donald L. Gephardt, was the Dean of The College of Fine and Performing Arts at Rowan University in Glassboro, New Jersey.

-Political career
+Gephardt was a Democratic committeeman (precinct captain) for the 14th ward in St. Louis from 1968 through 1971.

+St. Louis Board of Aldermen (1971–1976)

-Gephardt was Democratic committeeman for the 14th ward in St. Louis from 1968 to 1971, moving up to become 14th ward alderman from 1971 to 1976, as part of a group of young aldermen known informally as "The Young Turks."
+Gephardt was the 14th ward alderman (city councilor) on the St. Louis Board of Aldermen from 1971 to 1976.
+On the council, he was part of a group of young aldermen known informally as "The Young Turks."

-House of Representatives
+House of Representatives (1976–2003)

+Early tenure

-In 1976, Gephardt was elected to Congress from the St. Louis–based 3rd District, succeeding 24-year incumbent Leonor Sullivan.
+In 1976, Gephardt was elected to Congress from the St. Louis–based 3rd district, succeeding 24-year incumbent Leonor Sullivan.
 He was elected 13 more times, opting not to run for reelection in 2004.
 For most of his Congressional career, Gephardt's National Political Director was St. Louis–based political consultant Joyce Aboussie.
 Gephardt voted in favor of the bill establishing Martin Luther King Jr. Day as a federal holiday in August 1983 but did not vote on the Civil Rights Restoration Act of 1987 (or the vote to override President Reagan's veto in March 1988).